sankBalde/portfolio/website_react/docs/deployment/ci-cd.md

 # CI/CD Pipeline Documentation

-This document outlines the deployment process for bjornmelin-platform-io.
+This document outlines the deployment process for abdoulaye-platform-io.

 ## Infrastructure Deployment